zkkv/twitter-dethreader/README.md

 - When Twitter API stopped being free, all existing tools for unwrapping threads broke.
 I decided that I could make one myself and it can be free.
 - I wanted to practice Rust.

+## License
+This software is licensed under [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).
+All dependencies are licensed under their respective licenses.

 ## Developer
 Developed by zkkv, 08/2024